 A modern identity solution meets compliance standards by tracing application access back to a single identity.
 For those overseeing critical infrastructure and operational technology (OT) networks or utilizing other on-premises legacy systems, identity-based connectivity is key to protecting business-critical resources without violating compliance mandates.

-When combined with existing security tools, Cyolo becomes the single source of truth for digital identity and access policies.
+When combined with existing security tools, Cyolo PRO becomes the single source of truth for digital identity and access policies.
 With Cyolo, organizations can streamline all existing identity providers, retrofit legacy resources with modern authentication capabilities, and create a single policy enforcement point across all users, applications, and devices.

-Cyolo helps you leave nothing unguarded so you can defend your organization when and where it matters most.
+Cyolo PRO helps you leave nothing unguarded so you can defend your organization when and where it matters most.
 No matter where you are in your access control journey, we’re here to help you protect your organization from the first mile to the last.